Christian Story: God's protection in moments of danger

 A dog walks across the plank connected the redbrick church building in Bloque 10 of La Bastión Popular, Ecuador.

-He pulled out a handgun and time slowed
+He pulled out a handgun, and time slowed

 I stood in the church’s door and saw the four men who had offered to watch my van rounding the corner.
-Disappointed and angry with them, I shouted: “Whatever happened to: ‘You, respect us, and we will respect you!’”

 The same man who had spoken to me earlier turned on his heel and rushed back towards me.